View INSTANT Quotes

 • seeking emergency care when needed

-If you are smoking cigarettes with any level of asthmatic disability, you are dealing your health a deadly blow.
-Cigarette smoking is a major cause of severe asthma, which is when a patient becomes most susceptible to more serious and sometimes fatal asthma attacks and can expect a significant reduction in their life expectancy.
-Any company underwriting you for an insurance policy on your life will take a dim view of this behavior.
+If you are smoking cigarettes and have asthma, you are not a good candidate for life insurance.
+Cigarette smoking is a major cause of severe asthma, which is when a one becomes most susceptible to more serious and sometimes fatal asthma attacks and can expect a significant reduction in their life expectancy.
+Any company underwriting you for a life insurance policy will take a dim view of this behavior.

-All of this information is going to play a huge role in how much you’ll pay for your life insurance.
-If you’re like the majority of applicants, your asthma is only minor and it’s going to have very little impact on how much you pay every month for your life insurance coverage.
+All of this information will play a huge role in how much you’ll pay for your life insurance.
+If you’re like the majority of applicants, your asthma is only minor, and it’s going to have very little impact on how much you pay every month for your life insurance coverage.

-If you have any questions about getting life insurance with asthma or about any of the different insurance options that are available to you, please contact one of our advisors.
-We would be happy to answer those questions and connect you with the best plan to meet your needs.
+If you have any questions about getting life insurance for asthma or about any of the different insurance options that are available to you, please contact one of our advisors.
+We would happily answer those questions and connect you with the best plan to meet your needs.

 Use the instant term quoter on this page, or call us at 1-800-712-8519.